AutoFlow: An Autoencoder-based Approach for IP Flow Record Compression with Minimal Impact on Traffic Classification: Methodology

 \subsection{Dataset Description}

-The dataset utilized in this study comprises $\num{3163140}$ network flows, measured in a university dormitory network, providing a robust foundation for our methodology verification~\cite{Pekar2024}.
-It encompasses a diverse set of 91 flow features~\cite{nfs-core-feat}, including volume and count characteristics, statistical summaries (minimum, mean, maximum, and standard deviation) of packet lengths and inter-arrival times, application layer characteristics, as well as properties that serve as the flow key.
-The dataset represents a wide range of application types: Web traffic (HTTP, HTTPS), streaming services (YouTube), social media platforms (Facebook, TikTok, Instagram), messaging applications (WhatsApp, Discord), file transfer protocols (BitTorrent), and remote desktop protocols (RDP).
+Our study uses a dataset of \num{3163140} network flows collected from a university dormitory network, with implementation details and data access documented in~\cite{Pekar2024}.
+The dataset contains \num{91} flow features~\cite{nfs-core-feat}, spanning volume and count metrics, statistical summaries (minimum, mean, maximum, and standard deviation) of packet lengths and inter-arrival times, and application characteristics.
+It covers diverse applications including web traffic, streaming services, social media, messaging apps, file transfers, and remote desktop protocols.